w3f/polkadot-wiki/docs/learn/learn-accounts.md

     address shown starting with `5` or a capital letter is therefore still valid and points to the same account; only the format differs.
 This commonly happens when a wallet displays the generic Substrate format while an interface shows the network-specific one.
-Most wallets and interfaces let you choose which format to display - for example, in the [Polkadot-JS UI](./learn-guides-accounts.md) the address prefix can be set to match the connected network from the Settings page.
+Most wallets and interfaces let you choose which format to display - for example, in the [Polkadot Developer Interface](./learn-guides-accounts.md) the address prefix can be set to match the connected network from the Settings page.
 See the [Address Format](./learn-account-advanced.md#address-format) and
     [address conversion tools](./learn-account-advanced.md#address-conversion-tools) sections for how to